katie-franklin23/book-keepers/README.md

 # Book-keepers website

-The project, a collaborative effort during a Dev Academy group project, involves the development of a React-based application.
+This project, a collaborative effort during a Dev Academy group project, involves the development of a React-based application.
 The main functionality allows users to contribute book recommendations based on selected genres.

 http://book-keepers.devacademy.nz/